ZANdewanai/Genshin-Impact-Rich-Presence/README.md

 - **Screen capture → OCR → activity state.** The engine grabs the game window and reads region-specific text: location names, boss names, domain names, party slots, and menus.
  - **Sensor worker architecture.** Character, location, and menu regions are scanned in dedicated worker threads coordinated via a shared blackboard, keeping the main loop responsive.
-A legacy sequential loop remains available (`USE_SENSOR_WORKERS = False`).
 - **Adaptive character detection.** If UI scaling shifts the party HUD, the character name regions self-adjust within bounds instead of failing.
 - **Hot-reloaded data.** The CSV files in `data/` reload on change — you can